California State University-Sacramento logo

 About California State University-Sacramento

-Sacramento State: Redefining possibilities as a vibrant, diverse urban campus where futures thrive.
+Sac State: Redefining possibilities as a vibrant, inclusive urban university rooted by the American River.

 Key Highlights

-• Federally recognized as a Hispanic-Serving Institution (HSI) and an Asian American Native American Pacific Islander Serving Institution (AANAPISI), and the first Black-Serving Institution (BSI) in California.
+• Nationally recognized as a Hispanic-Serving Institution (HSI), an Asian American Native American Pacific Islander Serving Institution (AANAPISI), and California's first Black-Serving Institution (BSI).

-• Located on a sprawling 305-acre campus, featuring over 3,500 trees and the scenic University Arboretum, earning it a "Tree Campus USA" designation.
+• Boasts a beautiful 305-acre campus featuring over 3,500 trees and a University Arboretum, earning it the "Tree Campus USA" designation.

 Timeline